dictation-toolbox/natlink/src/natlinkcore.md

 ## Building the Python Package Locally

 The package is built with [Flit](https://flit.pypa.io/).
-The package will be produced in dist/nalinkcore-x.y.tar.gz.  to install it `pip install dist/natlinkcore-x.y.tar.gz` replacing x.y with the version numbers.
+The package will be produced in dist/nalinkcore-x.y.tar.gz.
+To install it `pip install dist/natlinkcore-x.y.tar.gz` replacing x.y with the version numbers.

 To build the package: